meyersa/backup-s3/README.md

 __backup-s3__ periodically backs up a database (postgres or mysql) and/or data folder(s) to Amazon S3.
 Backups can be restored with a single command.

+New in v2.2: it is now possible to specify the S3 endpoint to work with any alternative S3-compatible endpoint.

 The typical use case is to back up an application (e.g. Wordpress) run with docker-compose.

 ![backup-s3.png](https://bitbucket.org/hleroy/backup-s3/raw/67be5a9d7b52717f70dbe7653c8f51ce00ce789d/backup-s3.png)